Threading email using Thread-Index

 Here is some code that converts Thread-Index to References.

-Generating Thread-Index is almost as simple, you just need 176 bits of high-quality entropy and a base64 encoder.
+Generating Thread-Index is almost as simple, you just need 176 bits of entropy and a base64 encoder.
 Why bother, though?
 Exchange doesn't dominate the market any more.
 Gmail is king of the hill now and it sends References, so Exchange has to parse References just like the rest of us.